mfmceneaney/LSpinTransfer/README.md

 # Compute binned results

 Put your binning arguments in a yaml file.
-An example is included at `args.yaml`.
+An example is included at [args.yaml](args.yaml).
 You may add arbitrary 1D binning in any kinematic variable.
-Details are all in `analysis.cpp` and `include/analysis.h`.
+Details are all in [analysis.cpp](analysis.cpp) and [include/analysis.h](include/analysis.h).

 Also since this is a $\Lambda$ analysis you have to isolate the mass peak.
 Hence, there is a mass signal fit done for each kinematic bin.
-Details are all in `include/massfit.h`.
+Details are all in [include/massfit.h](include/massfit.h).

 # Make nice plots

 Finally, ROOT is a bit finicky about plots so I use matplotlib instead for the final $D^{\Lambda}_{LL'}$ results.
-This plotting is run with the `convert_to_python_plot.py` script, although input file paths may need to be changed.
+This plotting is run with the [convert_to_python_plot.py](convert_to_python_plot.py) script, although input file paths may need to be changed.

+# Plot Kinematics
+The ROOT macros []

 #